College Application Deadlines For Fall 2022 You Should Know About

 Early Decision Deadlines

 Early decision is quite similar to early action, where the students can apply to colleges and hear from them by December.
 The only difference here is that once the college sends you its acceptance, you would have to withdraw all other college applications and enroll immediately.
 An early decision acceptance requires you to pay a non-refundable deposit.
 This option is best suited for students who are fixed on a particular college and are sure they would like to pursue their further education through this particular institution.
 The limitation with this kind of application is that you would be enrolling without seeing the available financial aids.
 Though some schools may help you with options for financial aid, there is no formal agreement to do so.
 Since it involves a certain amount of risk, this is not recommended for students who would be majorly depending on financial aid to cover their tuition.
+However, you have to withdraw all your acceptances from other unis if you’re accepted to the one you applied to.

 Regular Decision Deadlines